-Firebase provides a real-time database that can be used with or without it's authentication functionality.
-This real-time database is a NoSQL database that stores its data in JSON.
+Firebase provides a real-time database that can be used with or without its authentication functionality.
+This real-time database is a NoSQL database that stores its data in

+JSON.
 Since Firebase is provided by Google and is hosted as a cloud service, Firebase's real-time database is reliable.
 This also means the team would not have to find a place to host the database.
 It is important to note that Firebase provides free storage to a certain extent.
 When the project scales, the team would most likely need to eventually pay for additional storage.
 However, for the purposes of this project, we should be able to develop the web application without incurring any such costs.

-Our chosen database is Firebase's real-time database.
-The features we decided to compare these database choices on are seen in the table below.
+Based on the database criteria in the table below, our database choice is Firebase.
 Because the rest of the project will use Javascript, it is important for the database to work well with Javascript.
 Since Firebase offers free storage, we will be able to avoid incurring costs until the project scales.
-With MySQL and MongoDB, we would have find a solution for hosting the database, but Firebase comes as a cloud service that does not need to be hosted anywhere.
+With MySQL and MongoDB we would have to find a solution for hosting the database, but Firebase hosts their own databases and includes pre-existing functionality that we would otherwise have to implement on our own server.
+We have already determined that Firebase fits our needs for authentication and so we can simplify our database and authentication usage by combining them with one service.

 Includes Host Server Free to Use During Prototyping Phase Compatible Javascript

 MySQL x x

-MongoDB х х
+MongoDB х x

-Firebase х х х
+Firebase x х x

-To prove the feasibility of using Firebase's real-time database, the team will setup endpoints to facillitate communication between the Javascript framework and the database.
+To prove the feasibility of using Firebase's real-time database, the team will setup endpoints to facilitate communication between the Javascript framework and the database.
 We will make it possible to save and edit certain pieces of user data from the frontend client.

-3 4 Word Validation
+3.4 Word Validation

-Part of what makes this web app game better than the pen and paper style of gameplay that Barbara has been doing for over a year now is instant word validation.
-With every tile placed on the game grid, any combinations of two or more tiles in a row will be checked for validity using a word list similar to the dictionary $Scrabble^{TM}$ uses.
+Ongoing word validation is a core functionality of our web application: with every tile placed on the game grid, any combinations of two or more tiles in a row will be checked for validity using a word list similar to the dictionary Scrabble[TM] uses.